 I live in Sydney, Australia.
-In retirement I became curious about the background to my mother’s crochet lace which had lain forgotten for a long time.
-Rosemary Shepherd OAM, Lace Specialist at the Powerhouse Museum encouraged me to transfer my research skills from an earlier career in science (M.Sc.Agr., Ph.D) to textiles.
+After retiring from research in agricultural science (M.Sc.Agr., Ph.D.)
+I became curious about the background to my mother’s crochet lace which had lain forgotten for a long time.
+Rosemary Shepherd OAM, Lace Specialist at the Powerhouse Museum encouraged me to research and write about crochet lace.